franck-gaspoz/CommandLine.NetCore/README.md

 # Versions history

+`1.0.9` - 29/04/2023
+- fix SetIsSetted (?)
+- fix mandatory Opt IsSet not setted

 `1.0.8` - 01/14/2023
-- add single command mode to produce an executable for only one command and eventually without the global help
+- add single command mode allowing to build an executable for only one command and eventually without the global help
 - change editor config and code cleanup
+- packages update

 `1.0.7` - 01/13/2023
 - add global option `--no-color` that turn off ansi/vt outputs